- It is used to treat or prevent GI (gastrointestinal) ulcers caused by infection.

 - To gain the most benefit, do not miss doses.

-- Take right before a meal.
+- Take this drug before meals.

 - This drug may affect how much of some other drugs are in your body.
 If you are taking other drugs, talk with your doctor.
 You may need to have your blood work checked more closely while taking this drug with your other drugs.